blackrockstraitor/blackrockstraitor/README.md

 - There is triggering words/topics at the DNI list , read with caution !!

 - I have a million names so you can just call me whichever one you want to !!
 Mafiaso/Mafioso or Rochas would be preferred .
-(Only Larry can call me Sebby in reference to my chosen irl name change name being Sebastian)
+(Only Larry can call me Sebby in reference to my chosen irl name change being Sebastian)

 - I'm mentally disabled due to multiple years of trauma and ongoing .
 Because of this , I also age and pet regress , caretakers interact !!
 Also please be patient with me , I cannot control my problems .
 (KEEP IN MIND I POSSIBLY HAVE AUDHD)